-First, start with why.
-Your website’s purpose is its North Star (the guiding goal that keeps decisions aligned).
+Start with why.
+Your website’s purpose is its North Star, the guiding goal that keeps decisions aligned.
 Are you creating a portfolio to land a job, a blog to share your passion, or a streamlined online resume?
-I recommend writing a one-sentence mission statement before you touch a single template.
-If you can’t explain your goal clearly, your visitors won’t get it either.
+Write a one-sentence mission statement before you touch a single template.
+I can’t stress this enough: if you can’t explain your goal clearly, your visitors won’t get it either.

-When you’re ready to launch a site, the big question is simple: How much control do you actually want?
-Your answer determines whether a website builder or self-hosted WordPress gives you the biggest payoff.
+When you’re ready to launch a site, here’s the real question: How much control do you actually want?
+That answer determines everything, whether a website builder or self-hosted WordPress gives you the biggest payoff.

 What’s in it for you?
-Speed and simplicity.
-You can drag and drop elements, tweak colors, and publish in hours—not weeks.
-Hosting and SSL security are typically included (SSL encrypts visitor data, which Google recommends for all sites).
-Pricing is predictable, usually a fixed monthly fee.
+You can drag and drop elements, tweak colors, and publish in hours instead of weeks.
+Speed and simplicity, that’s the core appeal.
+Hosting and SSL security come standard with most platforms.
+(SSL encrypts visitor data, and Google recommends it for all sites.)
+Best part?
+Pricing stays predictable.
+Usually just a fixed monthly fee, nothing hidden.

 WordPress.org is open-source software you install on your own hosting.
 Open-source means the code is publicly available and customizable.

 The benefit?
 Near-total freedom.
-Thousands of themes and plugins (add-ons that extend functionality) let you build anything from a blog to a full e-commerce store.
-You own your data, and your site can scale as traffic grows.
+Thousands of themes and plugins let you build anything from a blog to a full e-commerce store.
+You own your data.
+Your site scales as traffic grows.

 However, you’ll manage hosting, updates, and security yourself.
 For some, that’s empowering.
 For others, it’s overwhelming.